ali-albdaer/TelegramDiscordClone/README.md

 # TelegramDiscordClone

-TelegramDiscordClone is a Python project that utilizes discord.py and telethon libraries to clone messages, including media, from a Telegram group to a specified Discord channel.
+TelegramDiscordClone is a Python script that utilizes discord.py and telethon libraries to clone messages, including media, from a Telegram group to a specified Discord channel.
 It achieves this by logging into a Telegram user account, temporarily downloading the messages in chronological order, and then sending them to Discord using a webhook.

+## Key Features

+- Clones messages and media files by simply
+- Has configurable parameters such as `IGNORE_VIDEO_FILES`, `CLONE_MEDIA_ONLY`, `SHOW_USER_INFO` etc. (See (example)[config_example.py])
+- Temporarily stores the last porcessed message and media file, contiues from where it left if the program crashes / halts.
+- Uses (dummyimage)[https://dummyimage.com] to genearte dynamic profile pictures for people without a pfp.
+(Thanks to (Russell Heimlich)[https://dummyimage.com/#about] for providing this free tool)

 ## Installation